Sathyaraj-dev/reactjs-interview-preparation/README.md

 Pass the callback function to the child as a props from the parent component.

 The child component calls the parent callback function using props and passes the data to the parent component.

+**Why functional components are better than Class components?**

+In a class component, there are three steps to compile the JavaScript: First, you transform the class into a function, then you render it.
+However, in a functional component, there are only two steps: function definition and rendering.
+This eliminates the need for transforming a class into a function.